stride3d/stride-docs/en/manual/files-and-folders/building-the-game/cleaning-up.md

 ## Automatic cleanup

 You can setup the build process to automatically delete the unnecessary files after publishing.
-Just add the below to the `.csproj` file of the platform package:
+Just add the below to the `.csproj` file of the platform package.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">